pmqs/zipdetails/README.md

 use-cases where this could be enhanced please consider creating an enhancement request (see ["SUPPORT"](#support)).

-Date/time fields are found in zip files are displayed in local time.
+Date/time fields found in zip files are displayed in local time.
 Use the `--utc` option to display these fields in Coordinated Universal Time (UTC).

-## Scan-Mode
+## Analysis of corrupt or non-standard zip files

-If you do have a potentially corrupt zip file, particulatly where the central directory at the end of the file is absent/incomplete, you can try usng the `--scan` option to search for zip records that are still present.
+If you have a corrupt or non-standard zip file, particulatly one where the central directory metadata at the end of the file is absent/incomplete, you can use either the `--walk` option or the `--scan` option to search for any zip metadata that is still present in the file.

-When Scan-mode is enabled, the program will walk the zip file from the start, blindly looking for the 4-byte signatures that preceed each of the zip data structures.
-If it finds any of the recognised signatures it will attempt to dump the associated zip record.
-For very large zip files, this operation can take a long time to run.

-Note that the 4-byte signatures used in zip files can sometimes match with random data stored in the zip file, so care is needed interpreting the results.
+When either of these options is enabled, this program will bypass the initial step of reading the central directory at the end of the file and simply scan the zip file sequentially from the start of the file looking for zip metedata records.
+Although this can be error prone, for the most part it will find any zip file metadata that is still present in the file.

+The difference between the two options is how aggressive the sequential scan is: `--walk` is optimistic, while `--scan` is pessimistic.

+To underatand the difference in more detail you need to know a bit about how zip file metadata is structured.
+Under the hood, a zip file uses a series of 4-byte signatures to flag the start of a each of the metadata records it uses.
+When the `--walk` or the `--scan` option is enabled both work identically by scanning the file from the beginning looking for any the of these valid 4-byte metadata signatures.
+When a 4-byte signature is found both options will blindly assume that it has found a vald metadata record and display it.

+In the case of the `--walk` option it optimistically assumes that it has found a real zip metatada record and so starts the scan for the next record directly after the record it has just output.

+The `--scan` option is pessimistic and assumes the 4-byte signature sequence may have been a false-positive, so before starting the scan for the next resord, it will rewind to the location in the file directly after the 4-byte sequecce it just processed.
+This means it will rescan data that has already been processed.
+For very lage zip files the `--scan` option can be really realy slow, so  trying the `--walk` option first.

 ## OPTIONS